kakauandme/gamesApp/readme.md

   - API
     - [Apache](http://www.apache.org/): Use the installer for your OS.
     - [PHP](http://php.net/downloads.php): Use the installer for your OS.
     - [MySQL](https://www.mysql.com/downloads/): Use the installer for your OS.
-After instalation execute *dump.sql* query to create nececery tables.

 ## Get Started